Ensuring all bladelogic.keystore files are consistent

 To ensure the consistency of the bladelogic.keystore files, you create a Compliance Job that compares a file that is in a non-unique directory against other files that are in non-unique directories on the same server and on other servers based on a Compliance Rule in a Component Template.

-An Audit Job is not sufficient for this task, as illustrated in the following figure:
+An Audit Job is not sufficient for this task.

 Preparing the Environment